-- DDS Router execution from a provided Docker image. - Update all examples of yaml configuration files to be consistent with the new yaml configuration version. - High-level repository structure description and developer contribution guidelines. - Improved and extended Topic Filtering section according to the new dynamic topic discovery functionality.
+- DDS Router execution from a provided Docker image. - Update all examples of yaml configuration files to be consistent with the new yaml configuration version. - High-level repository structure description and developer contribution guidelines. - Improved and extended Built-in Topics section according to the new dynamic topic discovery functionality.